Akarapat/DS_Nanodegree_dog/README.md

 ## Findings

 The model via transfer learning utilziing Resnet50 architecture achieve an accuracy of more than 60%.
 It is then further used to classify dog and human images download from the Internet.
+Unforunately, the algorithm is unable to recognize some of the human faces